gap-actions/run-pkg-tests/README.md

   - Set to a non-empty string to suppress gathering coverage.
   - default: `''`
 - `GAP_TESTFILE`:
-  - If set to a non-empty string, the file with that name is read by `run_tests.sh`
+  - If set to a non-empty string, the file with that name is read instead of `tst/testall.g`
   - default: `''`

 ### Example